 How long do you need to visit Ostuni?

-Though we personally visited Ostuni over the course of a long afternoon as we had plenty to pack into our week long Italian road trip, you could easily spend much, much longer discovering the town’s little gardens, stunning vistas, and tasty local cuisine.
+Though we personally visited Ostuni over the course of a long afternoon as we had plenty to pack into our week long Italian road trip (check out our best road trip tips), you could easily spend much, much longer discovering the town’s little gardens, stunning vistas, and tasty local cuisine.